Producers and Consumers

 Each message published to a topic is delivered to a consumer that is subscribed to that topic.

-A consumer can read data from any position of the partition, and internally it is stored as a pointer called offset
+A consumer can read data from any position of the partition, and internally the position is stored as a pointer called offset

 linearly, but it could be in any order, or starting from any given position.